textpattern/textpattern.github.io/development/index.md

 layout: landing
 category: Development
 published: true
-title: Textpattern plugin development
+title: Developing Textpattern plugins
-description: This information is for those who are thinking about developing Textpattern plugins.
+description: Everything you need to know to develop or fix Textpattern plugins.
 ---

-# Textpattern plugin development
+# Developing plugins

-This information is for those who are thinking about developing Textpattern plugins.
+This information is for those who are thinking about developing Textpattern plugins; that is to say, extend the functionality of Textpattern beyond its core abilities.
+As the years have passed and the software has matured, growing ever more capable out-of-the-box, the need for plugins has diminished, or at the very least has evolved to where new plugins have become light-weight specializations.
+This offers exciting, if challenging, opportunities for new plugin developers.
+What can you bring to the table that is both irrefutably useful and not already possible with core?

 **On this page**: